Finding Hope in the Wilderness

 But being in the wilderness isn’t always fun, is it?
 It can get dark.
 You can get lost.
 It can be lonely.

-Some of you in the room have been pressed from every side.
-Your pressing make look different from Paul’s pressing, but you have been pressed nonetheless.
+Some of you have been pressed from every side.
+Your pressing may look different from Paul’s pressing, but you have been pressed nonetheless.